alexandrebarachant/muse-lsl/README.md

 Finally, the code is for streaming and recording data is compatible with python 2.7 and python 3.x.
 However, the code for generating P300 stimulus rely on psychopy and is only working with python 2.7.

 ## Usage

 to stream data with lsl

+`python muse-lsl.py`

+the script will auto detect and connect the first muse device.
+In case you want a specific device or if the detection fail, find the address of the muse and pass it to the script (this option is also faster at startup):

 `python muse-lsl.py --address YOUR_DEVICE_ADDRESS`